Giovanni Hidalgo

-Giovanni Hidalgo, also known as "Mañenguito" (born November 22, 1963, in San Juan, Puerto Rico), is a Grammy Award-winning Latin jazz percussionist, widely regarded as one of the greatest conga players in the world.
+Giovanni Hidalgo (born November 22, 1963, in San Juan, Puerto Rico), also known as "Mañenguito", is a Grammy Award-winning Latin jazz percussionist, widely regarded as one of the greatest conga players in the world.
 Renowned for his virtuosic speed, precision, and innovation, he revolutionized hand drumming by blending Afro-Caribbean rhythms with jazz, funk, and other global influences.

 Hidalgo gained international prominence in the 1980s through collaborations with artists such as Dizzy Gillespie, Eddie Palmieri, and Mickey Hart.
 He was a core member of Gillespie’s United Nations Orchestra and co-winner of the Grammy Award for Best Global Music Album in 1992 for *Planet Drum* alongside Mickey Hart and other percussion legends.

 A dedicated educator, Hidalgo served as a professor at Berklee College of Music and has mentored generations of percussionists around the world.
 Despite health challenges in recent years, he continues to perform, record, and tour internationally, including recent trio work and upcoming performances across the United States and Europe.